CSS Battles on YouTube

 Recently posted affirmations:

-I live my spiritual life. #affirmation
+I know a new meaning in my life. #affirmation

 The IndieWeb blog carnival I hosted on the theme of affirmations in February 2025 had excellent participation.
 Read more blogs!